-- (1) Except in a chapter 9 municipality case, the debtor, unless the court orders otherwise, shall file the following schedules, statements, and other documents, prepared as prescribed by the appropriate Official Forms, if any: - (A) schedules of assets and liabilities: - (B) a schedule of current income and expenditures; - (C) a schedule of executory contracts and unexpired leases; - (D) a statement of financial affairs; - (E) copies of all payment advices or other evidence of payment, if any, received by the debtor from an employer within 60 days before the filing of the petition, with redaction of all but the last four digits of the debtor's social-security number or individual taxpayer-identification number; and - (F) a record of any interest that the debtor has in an account or program of the type specified in § 521(c) of the Code. - (2) An individual debtor in a chapter 7 case shall file a statement of intention as required by § 521(a) of the Code, prepared as prescribed by the appropriate Official Form.
+- (A) schedules of assets and liabilities: - (B) a schedule of current income and expenditures; - (C) a schedule of executory contracts and unexpired leases; - (D) a statement of financial affairs; - (E) copies of all payment advices or other evidence of payment, if any, received by the debtor from an employer within 60 days before the filing of the petition, with redaction of all but the last four digits of the debtor's social-security number or individual taxpayeridentification number; and - (F) a record of any interest that the debtor has in an account or program of the type specified in § 521(c) of the Code. - (2) An individual debtor in a chapter 7 case shall file a statement of intention as required by § 521(a) of the Code, prepared as prescribed by the appropriate Official Form.
 A copy of the statement of intention shall be